collective-soundworks/soundworks/README.md

 On the client side, modules can be executed in a particular order according to a given scenario.
 As an example, a scenario could provide the following interactions when a participant connects to the application’s root URL (as a `player`):
 - The mobile devices displays a **welcome** message (*e.g.* “Welcome to the performance!”).
 When the participant clicks on the screen…
-- The client goes through a **checkin** procedure for which the device may display some instructions.
+- The client goes through a **check-in** procedure for which the device may display some instructions.
 In the meantime, …
 - The client **synchronizes** its clock with the server.
 Finally, when these are done…
 - The client joins the **performance**.

 Each of these steps corresponds to a module.
-While most of the modules are provided by the library (cf. the [Modules provided by the library](#modules-provided-by-the-library) section for more information), you will generally have to write the module that implements the most important part of your application, the `performance`.
+While most of the modules are provided by the library (cf. the [Modules provided by the library](#modules-provided-by-the-library) section), you will generally have to write the module that implements the most important part of your scenario: the `performance`.

-Following the example above, the client side code corresponding to the `player` client (in `src/player/index.es6.js`) would look like this:
+In the example described above, the client side code corresponding to the `player` client (in `src/player/index.es6.js`) would look like this:

 ```javascript
 /* Client side */